Who We Are

 2020 to present

 Matt Fleming is a Portfolio Manager with Brown Advisory.
 He works with numerous charitable organizations and families to help them meet their financial and investment objectives.
 Prior to working at Brown Advisory, Matt worked at Alex.
 Brown Investment Management and ICI Mutual.
 He graduated from Virginia Tech and earned an MBA from Loyola University in Baltimore.
 Matt enjoys outdoor activities such as hiking and biking, and, from his own children, has seen the positive impact that outdoor activities can have on youth.
-He looks forward to helping WILL grow and to providing WILL’s programming to more DC youth in the years ahead.
+He looks forward to helping WILL provide its impactful programming to more DC area youth in the years ahead.

 2021 to present

-Raysa Leer is Deputy Chief Operating Officer at the University of the District of Columbia (UDC).
+Raysa Leer-Gray is Deputy Chief Operating Officer at the University of the District of Columbia (UDC).
 She manages the review and enhancement of institutional operational processes to drive organizational efficiency and improve productivity.
-Prior to this role, she was the Director for Administration and Finance at the UDC Community College, managing all financial operations of the college.
-Raysa is a graduate of The University of Michigan-Ann Arbor and a earned an MBA in management from UDC.
+While Mrs. Leer-Gray has held various roles at UDC, in her most recent prior role she served as the Associate Vice President for Financial Affairs, developing and maintaining oversight of the university's budget and financial resources.
+Raysa is a graduate of The University of Michigan-Ann Arbor with a BA in Anthropology and a BA in Spanish.
+She earned an MBA in Management from UDC.
 She is a strong supporter of experiential learning and the four pillars that provide structure and support for the WILL experience.
-Raysa is excited to assist WILL grow and to support its work with DC youth.
+Raysa is excited to support WILL’s work with DC area youth.

 Greg Ossi